ywangd/stash/README.md

   (C-D)** button.

 * StaSh employs Python threads to execute scripts.
-It maintains a stack of threads that forms a threads family.
+It maintains a stack of threads that forms a linear threads family.
 This means a script being executed can callback to StaSh and ask it to run another script.
 This also means no parallel threads are allowed, i.e. no background jobs.
 You can use the **Ctrl-C (C-C)** button to terminate all running threads at (almost) any time.